Signature spell

 • Repeated Area Effect.
 If the spell covers an area (such as a wall of fire spell), you can move the spell effect to another point within range (or the same area again).

 • Repeated Creation.
-If the spell has created a summoned creature or another spell effect (such as the summon celestial ally and wall of stone spells) you can reform it, as if you had cast it again, in any point within 30 feet of the original spell effect.
+If the spell has created a summoned creature or another spell effect (such as the summon celestial ally and wall of stone spells) you can move the spell effect to any point within 30 feet of the original spell effect.
 If the effect is one that can take damage, it retains any damage taken when you reform it in this way.

 • Repeated Spell Target.
 If the spell targets one or more creatures (such as the hold person spell), the spell immediately ends on creatures already influenced by the spell and you can choose new targets.
 If the base spell allows a target to end the spell on itself on a successful saving throw, a creature that has already succeeded on its saving throw against this spell cannot be targeted again for the spell’s duration.